-Morgan envisions the advancement and attainment of goals for this sector of students by responding to the national and statewide data to re-enroll students from the 36 million current SCND population, reaching out with tailored programs such as the proposed B.S. in Interdisciplinary Educational Studies to meet their needs.
+Morgan envisions the advancement and attainment of goals for this sector of students by responding to the national and statewide data to re-enroll students from the some graduate education but no degree population, reaching out with tailored programs such as the proposed Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration to meet their needs.
 Thus, Morgan proposes this new degree program as part of the Morgan Completes You initiative in direct response to the national call to action and the institutional and academic needs of these students.
 At its core, the Morgan Completes You initiative addresses the state of Maryland's lack of navigable paths to degree completion for a broad segment of the adult learner population.
 This initiative caters to traditional and non-traditional undergraduate and graduate students who have excellent potential to complete a degree but need flexibility, opportunity, and accessibility to various completion options.
 The Morgan Completes You program will afford students the opportunity to pursue interdisciplinary studies by selecting from a variety of degree programs that target vital local, national and global workforce opportunities.